gowtham-swiggy/Go_Module-11_gRPC_assignment/README.md

-# Go_Module-11_gRPC_assignment

-- Assignment for GO MODULE 11 : gRPC Implementation
+# gRPC API's (Assignment for GO MODULE 11 : gRPC Implementation)

 - Create a Calculator Service which implements the following APIs:

 - 1. A Sum rpc which takes two numbers as input and returns the integer sum of those numbers.